allaim/octubunto/README.md

 Sudo mv wp-config-sample.php wp-config.php

-And to make my webserver word I had to remove the index.htm from /var/www/html/, using the command:
+And to make my webserver work.
+I had to remove the index.htm from /var/www/html/, using the command:

 Sudo rm index.htm

 ## Conclusion

 After that my webserver was working properly.
-Although I couldn’t finish my project in class, I should have done the project since in the beginning in my own computer because all the updating and installations programs take a lot of time.
+Although I couldn’t finish my project in class, I should have done the project since the beginning in my own computer because all the updating and installations programs take a lot of time.
 When I start to work by my own it was much easier to understand and complete the project